gerbenzaagsma/gerbenzaagsma.github.io/_pages/publications.md

 ## Under review:
 ---
 * Article _Facing the History Machine: Towards Histories of Digital History_ (History of Humanities).
-* Chapter _Help, betrayal and the importance of networks – Jews in hiding in the Netherlands and the case of Anne Frank_ (in edited volume to be published with new critical edition of the Anne Frank diaries, Cambridge University Press, 2024).
+* Chapter _Help, Betrayal and the Importance of Networks – Jews in Hiding in the Netherlands and the Case of Anne Frank_ (in edited volume to be published with new critical edition of the Anne Frank diaries, Cambridge University Press, 2024).